IT-Syndikat/its-mimaki/README.md

 ## About

-The webserver provided in this repository enables our venylcutter to print files using a very simple webinterface, hence no printer driver or cable connection between your laptop and the cutter is required.
+The webserver provided in this repository enables our vinylcutter to print files using a very simple webinterface, hence no printer driver or cable connection between your laptop and the cutter is required.